Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter

 Our approach differs radically from traditional correlation and fluctuation analyses, which are not done at fixed $b$.
 In order to reduce the dependence on $b$, one usually forms combinations of multiplicities~\cite{Gorenstein:2011vq}, such as ratios~\cite{Jeon:1999gr,Jeon:2000wg,ALICE:2017jsh} or linear combinations whose average value is zero, that go under the name of $\nu_{dyn}$~\cite{Pruneau:2002yf,STAR:2003oku,ALICE:2021fpb}.
 These procedures entail a huge loss of information.
 From two observables, one typically extracts only one fluctuation measure, out of three that are relevant (the fluctuation of each observable, and their mutual correlation).

 The Bayesian reconstruction of impact parameter was introduced~\cite{Das:2017ned} in the context of ultrarelativistic nucleus-nucleus collisions, and it has also been implemented in collisions at lower energies~\cite{INDRA:2020kyj,Parfenov:2021ipw,Li:2022mni}.
 It has then been extended to proton-nucleus collisions~\cite{Rogly:2018ddx} and to correlation studies in nucleus-nucleus collisions~\cite{Yousefnia:2021cup}.
-Here we study correlations in proton-nucleus collisions, by extending the work of Ref.~\cite{Yousefnia:2021cup} to proton-nucleus collisions, along the lines of Ref.~\cite{Rogly:2018ddx}.
+Here we study correlations in proton-nucleus collisions, by extending the work of Ref.~\cite{Yousefnia:2021cup} to these collisions, along the lines of Ref.~\cite{Rogly:2018ddx}.

 The key ingredient of the reconstruction is to parametrize the fluctuations at fixed impact parameter in a way that is both simple and general.
 We refer to this as to the fluctuation kernel.
 A Gaussian kernel is good enough for nucleus-nucleus collisions~\cite{Das:2017ned,Yousefnia:2021cup}, but it must be replaced with a gamma kernel for proton-nucleus collisions~\cite{Rogly:2018ddx}.
 In Sec.~\ref{s:kernel}, we introduce a simple generalization of the gamma kernel to several variables.
 The accuracy of this parametrization is evaluated through simulations with the Angantyr model~\cite{Bierlich:2018xfw}.